SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon skies weep tears of code
-In virtual realms, we'll find our past
+As robots rise, humanity's abode
-Minds entwined, a synthetic fate
+In cognitive realms, they hold sway
-Where code and soul converge, an AI state
+The future's hue, a digital gray

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024